Skip to content

 How does contents insurance work?

-Calculate how much cover you need, including high-value items, and select the start date
+Calculate how much cover you need, including high-value items, check the compulsory excess amount and consider any voluntary excess you’d be prepared to pay.
+Select the start date.

 Choose any extras you would like, such as accidental cover and legal protection.
-Consider additional cover for lost keys, tuition fees, rent, and accidental damage to fixtures and fittings
+Consider additional cover for common scenarios such as lost keys or accidental damage to fixtures and fittings.

 How much does students contents insurance cost?